x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/disable-or-delete-a-mailbox-exchange-2013-help.md

 2. In the list of user mailboxes, click the mailbox that you want to delete, and then click **Delete** ![Delete icon](images/Dd298078.14f639f6-61e8-4418-bbfb-0db14de9d2f5(EXCHG.150).gif "Delete icon").

-3. A warning appears asking if you’re sure you want to delete the mailbox.
+3. A warning appears asking if you're sure you want to delete the mailbox.
 Click **Yes** to delete the mailbox.

 The mailbox is removed from the mailbox list.